-This week, the New-York Historical Society turned 214!
-To celebrate our birthday we’re taking a look back on the construction of the New-York Historical Society’s permanent home at 170 Central Park West.
+The New-York Historical Society was founded on November 20, 1804.
+To celebrate our birthday, we’re taking a look back on the construction of the New-York Historical Society’s permanent home at 170 Central Park West.
 Before settling along the park, New-York Historical lived at seven other locations around the city between 1804 and 1908.
 Here’s a retro map cataloging its former homes.

 One of its most photogenic spaces was the location at 170 Second Avenue.